Measure color accuracy, tonal response, and noise

-Imatest™ Color/Tone Interactive (Multicharts) analyzes images of nearly all popular color and grayscale test charts for color accuracy, tonal response, noise, ISO sensitivity, and Dynamic Range (for transmissive grayscale charts) using a highly interactive user interface.
+Imatest™ Color/Tone Interactive (Multicharts) analyzes images of most popular color and grayscale test charts for color accuracy, tonal response, noise, ISO sensitivity, and Dynamic Range (for transmissive grayscale charts) using a highly interactive user interface.
 It can be used to measure white balance and color response for a wide range of lighting conditions and scenes.
 It can also display the tonal response of monochrome charts (or monochrome portions of color charts).
-A color correction matrix can be calculated and used to correct images.
+A color correction matrix (CCM) can be calculated and used to correct images.
 The Color/Tone Auto (Multitest) module performs the same analyses using a non-interactive (fixed; batch-capable) interface.

 |Color/Tone (Multicharts and Multitest)||Colorcheck||Stepchart|

 |Recent modules that can analyze a large number of popular color and grayscale test charts.
 Highly versatile.
 Multicharts is interactive; Multitest is fixed (batch-capable).||Older (legacy) module that analyzes the X-Rite 24-patch Colorchecker-only||Older (legacy) module that analyzes most popular grayscale test charts|